 - Finance Innovation: European centre for financial expertise

 - Medicen Paris Region: Innovative technology for healthcare and new therapies

 - System@tic Paris Region: Expertise in key technologies and complex systems

 9. An eco-friendly city

-The City of Paris carries out an active transportation policy: clean public transport, cutting car traffic to encourage sustainable or non-polluting mobility options such as the Vélib bike share and Autolib electric car sharing schemes, and a ban on diesel cars by 2020.
+The City of Paris carries out an active transportation policy: clean public transport, cutting car traffic to encourage sustainable or non-polluting mobility options and a ban on diesel cars by 2020.
 Paris has adopted Agenda 21 to tackle economic, social and environmental challenges.
 This action strategy envisages a 30% reduction of CO2 emissions by 2020.
 Paris tourism professionals are gradually integrating sustainable development goals into their offer by organizing eco-friendly events.

 Paris is also working to promote social cohesion and diversity.
 Public transport and public spaces are being made more accessible.